Training Evaluation Models & Forms

 All staff understanding their mutual responsibility to hold each other accountable for appropriate behavior.
 Ensure staff and volunteers’ awareness of their requirement to maintain safety standards, by observing their own and others’ behaviors at the YSO.
 Staff and volunteers should be required to report all observations, concerns, or suspicions before they escalate to harmful behaviors.

 Regular training for all staff and volunteers on expected and prohibited behaviors and how to report concerns.
 Staff and volunteers should be knowledgeable in identifying appropriate, inappropriate, and harmful behaviors and how and to whom to report concerns.
-Staff and volunteers should report observations and suspicions of harm to leadership.
+Staff and volunteers should be encouraged to discuss and correct one another’s behaviors, and report observations and suspicions of harm to leadership.

 Monitoring Behaviors and holding regular conversations about appropriate, inappropriate, and harmful behaviors are critical in keeping children safe at your YSO.
 All staff and volunteers are responsible for the safety of children in your care and should be aware of this responsibility.